cs10/su26/_labs/lab16.md

 submission_files:
 ---

 # Lab 16: OOP in Snap!
+(In Person Checkoff)

 ## Instructions
+- **To get credit for this lab, you will need to get checked off by a TA/USC1 or Academic Intern**
 - There is no workbook for this lab.
 - [Here is an optional starter file](https://snap.berkeley.edu/snap/snap.html#present:Username=jedi_force&ProjectName=Lab%2013%3a%20Starter%20%28OOP%20in%20Snap%21%29&editMode&noRun).
 You are not required to use it, but you can!